FtrOnOff/FtrIO.onetwo/README.md

 ---

 ## Want to leave?
 Eject cleanly.

+> **⚠️ Experimental** — `eject` is available now but has not been tested against live provider accounts.
+If you try this path we'd love to hear how it goes — please [open an issue](https://github.com/FtrOnOff/FtrIO.onetwo/issues) with your findings.

 `eject` is the reverse of `migrate` — it generates a complete exit report from FtrIO back to LaunchDarkly, Flagsmith, Microsoft.FeatureManagement, or Unleash.
 It can optionally create your flags in the target system with their current values before you change a line of code.